How to Plan a Fundraising Event: 13 Steps to Raise More

 Need fundraising inspiration?
 Check out our list of amazing fundraising event ideas to find an event that aligns perfectly with your audience and goals.

-While fundraising events can be major money-makers, let’s not forget that you’ll have to invest some of your own capital in order to make the event happen.
-Craft a detailed budget before you start planning to ensure you’re on top of all costs.
+While fundraising events can be lucrative, you’ll have to invest some of your own capital to make the event happen.
+Crafting a detailed budget helps you stay on top of costs and avoid surprises.

 Whether you’re hoping to host an event in-person, online, or as a hybrid combination of the two, your fundraising software should make it simple to run events of all types year-round.
 Specifically, your software should empower your nonprofit to seamlessly sell custom ticket packages and manage RSVPs, offer contactless check-in and check-out, create table groups and oversee seating, and leverage real-time analytics to enhance your strategy.